FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 aggregated over all SUT output interfaces, while stil being a multiple of Load.

+Consequently, for symmetric bidirectional Traffic Profiles, {::comment}

+    [MB79]: Do we have an authoritative reference where this is defined?
+            If not, please add an definition entry early in the terminology section.

+    [VP]: Add reference.

+    [MK]: TODO
+{:/comment}
-Consequently, for symmetric bidirectional Traffic Profiles, the Trial Forwarding Rate value is equal to arithmetic average of [RFC2285] Forwarding Rate values across both output interfaces.
+the Trial Forwarding Rate value is equal to arithmetic average of [RFC2285] Forwarding Rate values across both output interfaces.
+{::comment}

+    [MB80]: Why both?

+    [VP]: Add explanations to Traffic Profile subsection.

+    [MK]: TODO
+{:/comment}

-Given that Trial Forwarding Rate is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface forwarding rate values.
+Given that Trial Forwarding Rate is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g., as sum of per-interface forwarding rate values.

 ### Trial Effective Duration